Networks with many structural scales: a Renormalization Group perspective

-that describes the negative rate of entropy or the rate of information acquired about the network structure during diffusion dynamics at scale $\tau$.
-From the LRG perspective, this can also be seen as the rate at which the complexity of the network shrinks upon coarse-graining.
-Recalling that in statistical physics, peaks of $C$ (diverging in the infinite size limit) are associated with structural phase transitions, we can scrutinize $C$ at varying $\tau$ to investigate the network multi-scale organization, detecting scales at which entropy changes more significantly due to structural transitions.
-This description has permitted, for instance, the detection of the information core of a network and its related structural/diffusive transitions \cite{InfoCore} and has led to naturally extending the concept of RG to heterogeneous networks \cite{LRG}.
-Here, it also allows us to propose informationally {\em scale-invariant networks} as graphs whose entropy-loss rate $C(\tau)$ takes a constant value $C_0>0$ across scales or, at least, within a sufficiently broad diffusion-time interval, so that they are approximately scale invariant.
+describing the rate of entropy loss (at which the complexity of the network shrinks upon coarse-graining) or the rate of information acquired about the network structure during diffusion dynamics at scale $\tau$.
+In analogy with statistical physics, peaks of $C$ (diverging in the infinite size limit) are associated with phase transitions.
+Thus, we can analyze $C$ at varying $\tau$ to investigate the network multi-scale organization, detecting scales where entropy changes more significantly due to structural transitions.
+This description allowed, for example, the detection of the network information core and its associated structural and diffusive transitions \cite{InfoCore}, and led to the natural extension of RG to heterogeneous networks \cite{LRG}.
+Here, it allows us to define informationally {\em scale-invariant networks} as graphs whose entropy-loss rate $C(\tau)$ takes a constant value $C_0>0$ across scales or, at least, within a sufficiently broad diffusion-time interval, thus being (exactly or approximately) scale invariant.

-We start demonstrating that this definition of informational scale invariance is satisfied if and only if the Laplacian spectral density can be written as $w(\lambda) \sim \lambda^{\gamma}$, where we have considered the spectral density as a continuum distribution in the infinite size limit.
-This implies that the macroscopic properties of the network ---which stem from vanishing Laplacian eigenvalues--- remain invariant under LRG scale transformations.
-In short, the focus of network scale invariance shifts from a power-law degree distribution to a power-law in the spectral density.